rocaforarnelo/flutter_password_protected_pdf_checker/README.md

 ```
 final passwordProtectedChecker = PasswordProtectedPdfChecker();
 final result = await passwordProtectedChecker.isPDFPasswordProtected(bytes);
-//here you need to get Uint8List from PDF file
+//here you need to get Uint8List from PDF file and pass that into isPDFPasswordProtected()
 ```